Medical Schools in Nevada: How to Get In (2024)

 This also holds true for interviews.
 Once you’ve made it to that stage, you’ll have to communicate your fit in real time to real people who will watch your mannerisms, body language and demeanor for any sign that you might not be as stellar a candidate in person as you are on paper.

 Therefore, make sure you think through how you will answer common interview questions.
-Don’t memorize your answers as this risks you sounding robotic.
-However, having some scaffolding in place can help you navigate tricky questions when they come up.
+Don’t memorize your answers because this could result in you sounding robotic.
+Having scaffolding or talking points in place, however, can help you navigate tricky questions when they come up.
 For instance, you might be prepared for “Why do you want to be a doctor?” but have you thought through how you would answer “Why would you be a good doctor?”
 This second question is asking for something more specific and can be harder to formulate a response to in the moment.

 With a little forethought, you can walk into interview day supremely confident in your ability to communicate your suitability for their specific program.